The Volkswagen Beetle: An Icon of Automotive History

 That’s it for todays history lesson!
 If you enjoyed reading this, we have a library of articles with loads of information on our website.
 Look Here, where we cover EVERYTHING you need to know about hail damage and hail claims, how to get the most accurate estimate, how we repair dents, and most recently, you can learn all about the history of the Pontiac GTO, which like the Volkswagen Beetle, is no longer in production.

 If you came here to looking for ways to get an estimate for damage on your car, truck, or SUV, look no further!
-You can call or text us at 724-554-1756.
+You can call or text us at 724-607-8980.
 You can also fill out a form with your information about your vehicle’s dent on our website.
-You also have the option to stop and see us at our shop located at 4699 Campbells Run Road Pittsburgh, Pa 15205.
+Feel free to stop for an in-person damage assessment at our shop located at 2603 Washington Rd, Unit 3, Canonsburg, PA 15317.
+Our hours of operation are Monday through Friday 9 AM – 5 PM.
+You don’t need an appointment to stop in, however, we do recommend calling first to be sure there is a technician there and available to give you the attention you deserve!

 Our next article will be a continuation on the Volkswagen Beetle, and how they are different from most cars we use paintless dent repair to fix.